mvolkmann/blog/src/swift-ui.md

 To switch to "Live Preview" mode so tap events are honored, click the button with a triangle inside a circle.
+This also enables scrolling by dragging which is not possible in the default mode.

 It is possible for the Preview area to show more than one preview.
 This is controlled by the `ContentView_Previews` struct